jenny-chou/Kaggle-Ultrasound_Segmentation/README.md

 ## Image processing

 By eye balling the training images and masks, no image augmentation is needed since the nerve structures are at similar locations in ultrasound images and have similar shapes.
-Need to resize images (I choose 128 x 128) to conserve memory and use GPU.
+Need to resize images (I choose 128 x 128) to conserve memory.

 ## Modeling